fatih/vim-go/README.md

 ```

 Another issue with `vim-go` and `syntastic` is that the location list window
-that the output of commands such as `:GoBuild` and `:GoTest` might not appear.
+that contains the output of commands such as `:GoBuild` and `:GoTest` might not appear.
 To resolve this:

 ```vim